Refreshing a technology solution to deliver gas across the country

-Interlinked software and hardware which provides a more nimble user experience for both managers and delivery drivers alike.
+Working in collaboration with Adapptor, we designed and delivered an interlinked software and hardware system which runs on 4G and provides a more nimble user experience for managers and delivery drivers.

 Kleenheat operates across two states, delivering gas to an extensive client base of businesses and residential homes.
 An organisation this expansive requires innovative and up-to-date technology to operate.